Course: Performing Arts Level 3

 FT / PT

-We offer regular trips to professional productions both locally and in London’s West end and offer workshops with top working professional practitioners.
+- Regular trips to professional productions both locally and in London’s West End

 You will need to have achieved at least four GCSEs at grade 9-4 including English and maths, or you will have completed Performing Arts (Musical Theatre) Level 2.